 Westpac narratives deserve more than a single unreviewed text dump.
 A good extraction should preserve merchant names, BPAY biller details, PayID names, Osko references, DE or Direct Entry wording, batch references, card transactions, and internal bank transaction codes where they appear.
 Those details are what help a bookkeeper code transactions, identify duplicates, support GST treatment, or answer a client's question months later.

-This is where formal financial document extraction to Excel earns its place.
+For PDF or scanned statements, financial document extraction to Excel is useful when the spreadsheet must retain balances, statement periods, file names, and page references.
 Invoice Data Extraction can process bank statement PDFs and other financial documents into Excel, CSV, or JSON, including scanned PDFs and image files.
 For a Westpac PDF, the prompt can define the structure rather than accepting whatever a generic converter guesses.

 A practical prompt is: extract one row per transaction with transaction date, narrative, debit, credit, running balance, account identifier, statement period, source file, and page number.
 Use Australian date formatting and keep debit and credit as separate numeric columns.
 That prompt shape keeps the spreadsheet useful for BAS reconciliation, audit working papers, lender serviceability packs, and exception checking because every row remains traceable to the original PDF statement.